Sellerant/interview-questions/backend/README2.md

 Take a peek at https://reactflow.dev/examples to get an idea of how the front end might render a workflow.

+Here are screenshots of the workflow that the actions.json should create:
+(wf1.png)
+(wf2.png)

 ## Step 2:
 Write a workflow deserializer that turns a flow representation from step 1 and creates an executable file.
 Each node can be a function that just prints some info about it.